jec2program/hello-world-1/README.md

 Some further background on the test project.
 Changed this line!!
 And another line.

 Added a line at the end.
+Right here.